 Anyone can put on a sombrero, make a taco, and call it Mexican food.
 At Casa Ramirez you'll have Mexican food that's truly authentic.
 This is "real Mexican food".
 Exactly the way they serve it in Mexico.
 The food is very simple with few ingredients, it's not spicy like you may expect, it's just true authentic Mexican fare as it should be, not Tex Mex fare from a chain restaurant.
 It's traditional food using meats and vegetables from local businesses.
 According to owner Carlos Ramirez, "everything is fresh and very authentic, everything is cooked to order".

-Carlos and his wife, Celerina, originally from Michoacan, opened their first restaurant on Mahoning Avenue in Austintown in 1992 and their new location on Belmont Avenue in Youngstown in June of 2011.
+Carlos and his wife, Celerina, originally from Michoacan, opened their first restaurant on Mahoning Avenue in Austintown in 1992.
 Their goal was to open a place where they could share their recipes from Mexico with the residents of the Mahoning Valley and they've done just that and more.

 If you can't decide what to try first at Casa Ramirez I suggest you order the Fiesta Platter for Two.
 This one has a little bit of everything and it's perfect for sharing and a great way to try an assortment.
 In the center of this large platter, chicken fajitas.
 Yummy grilled chicken and colorful, fresh vegetables waiting to be wrapped in a warm tortilla.
 Add a little chunky guacamole and a bit of sour cream for the perfect bite.
 Surrounding the fajitas are two Potato Flautas and two Beef Enchiladas all cut in half giving you eight pieces on a bed of lettuce and tomatoes.
 Served with a side of rice and beans, this dish has it all.
 The flautas were new to me and I was pleasantly surprised.
 They had a potato filling and were deep fried to a golden brown.
 One bite reminded me of a fried piroghi.
 Dipped in sour cream, ah, I love these.